On Top-$k$ Weighted SUM Aggregate Nearest and Farthest Neighbors in the $L_1$ Plane: Top- Searching in the Plane

-For each $2\leq i\leq k$, let $\calC_i'=\calC_i\setminus\calC_{i-1}$ and $m_i'=|\calC_i'|$.
-We first show that $\calC_2$ can be obtained in $O(m'_2(\log^2 n+\log m))$ time, and specifically, we compute the cells of $\calC_2'$ and determine whether $C(z_1)\in\calC_2$.
-We need a dynamic version of the segment-dragging query data structure that can support point deletions and insertions for $P$.
+The algorithm in Lemma \ref{lem:100} needs a dynamic version of the segment-dragging query data structure that can support point deletions and insertions for $P$.
+Later after we finish the query, we also need to insert those points that have been deleted back to $P$, and we call them {\em special insertions}, i.e., whenever we insert a point $p$ to $P$ for the segment-dragging query data structure, $p$ has already been deleted from $P$ before.
 In the following Lemma \ref{lem:dynamic}, we present such a data structure by using the range trees \cite{ref:deBergCo08}.
-Note that the performance of the data structure in Lemma \ref{lem:dynamic} may not be the best: since other parts of our algorithm for computing $S_k(P^1)$ dominate the overall running time, we choose to present a data structure that is simple and does not affect the overall performance.
+Note that the performance of the data structure in Lemma \ref{lem:dynamic} may not be the best: Since other parts of our algorithm for computing $S_k(P^1)$ dominate the overall running time, we choose to present a data structure that is simple and does not affect the overall performance.

-\begin{lemma} For a set $P$ of $n$ points in the plane, we can build a data structure in $O(n\log n)$ time and $O(n\log n)$ space that can answer each segment-dragging query in $O(\log^2 n)$ time and support each point deletion and insertion for $P$ in $O(\log^2 n)$ time. \end{lemma} \begin{proof} Our data structure consists of two range trees, one for horizontal segment-dragging queries and the other for vertical segment-dragging queries.
+\begin{lemma} For a set $P$ of $n$ points in the plane, we can build a data structure in $O(n\log n)$ time and $O(n\log n)$ space that can answer each segment-dragging query in $O(\log^2 n)$ time and support each point deletion and special insertion for $P$ in $O(\log^2 n)$ time. \end{lemma} \begin{proof} Our data structure consists of two range trees, one for horizontal segment-dragging queries and the other for vertical segment-dragging queries.
 Below, we only present the one for horizontal segment-dragging queries and the other one can be obtained similarly.

 We first sort the points in $P$ by their $x$-coordinates and $y$-coordinates, respectively.
 We build a balanced binary search tree $T$ based on the $x$-coordinates of the points in $P$.
 The leaves of $T$ store the points of $P$ in sorted order from left to right.
 Each node $v$ of $T$ also stores the subset $P(v)$ of points stored in the leaves of the subtree rooted at $v$; $P(v)$ is called the {\em canonical subset} of $v$.
 For each node $v$, we use another balanced binary search tree $T(v)$ to store the points in $P(v)$ based on the $y$-coordinates of the points.
 It is commonly known that $T$ can be constructed in $O(n\log n)$ time using $O(n\log n)$ space \cite{ref:deBergCo08}.